-Our extraordinary team includes parents and teachers working together on five streams:
+The extraordinary team of parents and teachers includes,

-Goal I / Phase I: to understand through the design thinking process the needs for the library and frame a new vision, translate the findings into proposed designs, produce costings, assess viability and create a proposal for school wide decision making.
-This will be done at minimum cost and will feed into Goal II.
+Goal I : to understand through the design thinking process the needs for the library, frame a new vision, translate the findings into designs, produce costings, assess viability and create an implementation plan.
+Done at minimum cost and feeding into Goal II.

-Goal II / Phase II: subject to school wide decision making to build a new re-imagined library service based on the learnings from Phase I. This phase would include construction work.
+Goal II : to build a re-imagined library service indoors and outdoors based on the learnings from Goal I. Implementation will include construction work.

 We have seen what is possible!

-Based on the results from the inspiration research phase, we tested different activities and layouts within the library space:
+Based on the results from the inspiration research phase, we tested different activities and layouts:

 - an overall more minimalist and relaxing environment,

 - a playing space,